 Make a few snips in the top of the pastry, to allow any steam to escape.

 If you want to be creative, make leaves, berries, whatever you want to decorate the top of the pie, making sure you don’t cover the slits in the pastry up.
+I just happen to have a mini apple shaped cutter that I couldn’t resist using on this pie.

 Brush the top of the Amazing Apple Pie with egg wash and then sprinkle the Demerera Sugar over the top of the pie.
 This adds an extra crunch and very mild toffee flavour.
 Put the pie dish onto a baking sheet and place in a preheated oven.
 Bake for 50-60 minutes.
 The pie is cooked when it is a gorgeous golden colour, on top and underneath.